devsecopsmaturitymodel/metricCA/docs/ADR/datastorage.md

 https://github.com/influxdata/influxdb2-sample-data/tree/master/bird-migration-data

 ## Conclusion
-The storage process of prometheus
+The storage process of prometheus is very unhandy.
 In order to store unstructured data, influxDB is used besides the mentioned disadvantages.